magnesium-rich cocoa peanut granola

 They do exist!
 Mind you, I have never been to Paris, but the macarons at Madeleines Bakehouse are worth my (and your) while.
 I have mainly had their fruit macaron selections (Apricot, Raspberry, Key Lime, Blackberry) up until this weekend.
 My mom and I stopped in the bakehouse for some French Pressed Coffee yesterday and took a few macarons to go.
 She chose Coconut, and said that “it is five times better than a Snoball!”
 I chose Crème Brûlée and Pumpkin.
 Pumpkin was yummy, with a fresh pumpkin butter center, but Crème Brûlée is my new favorite.
 The “trinity cream” dessert is in a sparkly, bite-sized sandwich poof of light, sweet indulgence.
 Airy flavor vibrance, AHOY.

-Make them yourself: Over medium heat, melt together 3 T butter, 1 C mini marshmallows, one small box lemonheads (be patient, the lemonheads will dissolve).
+Make the sweet and tart popcorn balls yourself: Over medium heat, melt together 3 T butter, 1 C mini marshmallows, one small box lemonheads (be patient, the lemonheads will dissolve).
 Mix in 4 C popped corn until well coated.
 With oiled or buttery hands, form into balls.
-Makes six small ones.
+Makes six small orbs.

 fluffy nests for my peeps